 I'll be honest...this one is going to be a tall order for Dave!
 But I think he can pull it off- even knock it out of the park if he gets a few elements right.
 I have a feeling that his version is going to sound more similar to Jeff Buckley's 1994 version than any other, but even then, it is going to be very interesting to see what he can do with this.
 He needs to capture the spontaneous spirit of this song in order to do it justice, but I have a feeling he will have a lot of fun doing so (well, or he already did since it's already recorded).
 Thus, I am really looking forward to hearing his version of this!
 If he can do that and also do with his vocals what he did in many of his songs on Hourglass, for example- employing a proper balance of both the softest and roughest ends of his vocal range, then he is going to knock this one out of the park for sure.

-There has not been a music video announced for this song.
+There is no music video for this song.